BloxdioCannoli/Bloxdio-Pet-Info/README.md

 | Looking at the docs and making an<br>inspired video without giving credit.<br><b>Though I do encourage credit!<b> | |
 | Looking at the docs and making<br>an inspired video with my username in<br>the title. | |

+## Additional Notes:
+If using specific sections, you are also required to credit the contributer for that section.
+If no contributer is listed in that section, I have contributed and no additional credit is needed.

 ## To give credit:
 In the title, description, and/or pinned comment: @mention my channel, link to these docs **or**